IvPetGamer1237/ZoomSmaller/README.md

-this is fork of minZoom mod for minsuatry
+this is fork of minZoom mod for mindutry